-Facility operators shall investigate the facility to identify all non-storm water discharges and their sources.
+Facility operators shall investigate the facility to identify all non-storm water discharges and bheir sources.
 As part of this investigation, all drains (inlets and outlets) shall be evaluated to identify whether they connect to the storm drain system.

-All non-storm water discharges shall be described.
+Ail non-storm water discharges shall be described.
 This shall include the source, quantity, frequency, and characteristics of the non-storm water discharges and associated drainage area.

-Non-storm water discharges that contain significant quantities of pollutants or that do not meet the conditions provided in Special Conditions D. are prohibited by this General Permit (Examples of prohibited non-storm water discharges are contact non-contact cooling water, holler blowdown, rinse water, wash water, etc.).
+Non-storm water discharges that contain significant quantities of pollutants or that do not meet the conditions provided in Special Conditions D. are prohibited by this General Permit (Examples of non-contact cooling water; boiler blowdown, ringe water, wash water; or etc.).
 Non-storm water discharges that meet the conditions provided in Special Condition D. are authorized by this General Permit.
-The SWPPP must include BMPs to prevest or reduce contact of non-storm water discharges with significant materials or equipment.
+The SWPPP must include BMPs to prevent or reduce contact of non-storm water discharges with significant materials or equipment.

-.
+.vi.
 Soil Erosion

 Describe the facility locations where soil erosion may occur as a result of industrial activity, storm water discharges associated with industrial activity, or authorized non-storm water discharges, b.
-The SWPPP shall include a summary of all areas of industrial activities, potential pollutant sources, and
+The SWPPP shall include a summary of all areas of industrial activities, potential pollutant sources, and potential pollutants.
+This information should be summarized similar to Table B. The last column of Table B. "Control Practices", should be completed in accordance with Section A.8. below.